Asda: Employee relations

 The company has featured prominently in lists of "Best companies to work for", appearing in second place in The Times newspaper list for 2005.
-It offers staff a discount of 10% on most items (exceptions include fuel, stamps, lottery, giftcards and tobacco related items).
+It offers staff a discount of 15% on most items (exceptions include fuel, stamps, lottery, giftcards and tobacco related items).

 The company was fined £850,000 in 2006 for offering 340 staff at a Dartford depot a pay rise in return for giving up a union collective bargaining agreement.

 Poor relations continued as Asda management attempted to introduce new rights and working practices shortly thereafter at another centre in Washington, Tyne and Wear.

 Some compromise was reached by June of that year, when a five-day strike was called off after Asda management and the GMB union reached an agreement.

 Relations have improved since, with both Asda and the GMB marking the death of a worker together on Workers' Memorial Day in 2010.

 In 2013, tens of thousands of Asda workers across the UK were hit with a tax complication because of an anomaly in Asda's payroll system.
 Asda employees receive their pay every four weeks, which meant, according to their spokesperson, that once every 20 years they are paid 14 times a year rather than 13.
 Whilst most companies handle this properly, Asda's payroll system did not, which meant that workers had, through no fault of their own, paid less tax for the year than they should have.
 This resulted in most full-time and a small number of part-time workers receiving a demand from HM Revenue & Customs for between £72 and £160.

-In 2016, Asda became involved in a protracted equal pay dispute with its lower-paid shop staff, supported by GMB.
-44,000 employees argued that mostly female shop staff could compare their pay with higher paid mostly male warehouse workers, under the Equal Pay Act 1970 and Equality Act 2010.
-In March 2021 the employees won a Supreme Court ruling upholding an earlier court ruling permitting the action, and enabling employment tribunal action to decide "equal value" claims.
+In 2016, Asda became involved in a protracted equal pay dispute with its lower-paid shop staff, who were supported by GMB.
+44,000 employees argued that store workers were paid less because most were women, while most distribution depot staff, paid more, were men, violating the Equal Pay Act 1970 and Equality Act 2010.
+In March 2021 the employees won a Supreme Court case upholding an earlier court ruling.
+This did not itself give the claimants the right to equal pay, but enabled them to take the case to an employment tribunal to decide "equal value" claims.
 Asda stated "This ruling relates to one stage of a complex case that is likely to take several years to reach a conclusion."
-The claim could lead to about £500 million of compensation to lower paid employees.
+The claim could lead to about £500 million of compensation to lower-paid employees.